Alicia-Nicklin/EMAT10006_Block5_Assessment/README.md

-Guys - please work in your branch and create pull requests for me to merge code into the master branch.
+Guys - please work in your branch and let me know when you're done.
+I will then create pull requests for me to merge code into the master branch.
 Thanks.

 Please clone your respective branch and commit/push to that, eg: